Area is clean, tidy and well kept.

 Where applicable manual handling Standard Operating Procedures (SOP) are available.

-Trolleys are available and are being used for heavy items or loads.
+Trolleys or mechanical hoists are available and are being considered for heavy items or loads.

 Step ladders or safe steps available to access light items stored on high shelves.

-Members have been asked if there are safer ways to do the job.
+Workers have been asked for safer ways to do the job.

-Materials stored in racks and bins wherever possible are not above shoulder height.
+Materials stored in racks and bins wherever possible.

-Storage designed to minimize lifting problems I.e. heavy objects stored between knee and shoulder height.
+Storage designed to minimize lifting problems I.e. heavy objects not stored on upper racks.

 Racking securely fixed to the floor or wall.